RuslanVe0/UnitTesting/README.md

   ```

-  Now there's something particular, and now we performs operations within the elements in targetArray, basic addition operations, and then we return the updated list.
+  Now there's something particular, and now we performs operations within the elements in targetList, basic addition operations, and then we return the updated list.
   Hence after that was implemented, let's use the create elements and call N-times (in this case 64 times) "a1" function
   ```python
     testVals = b1()